 VMM Requirements (normative)

 The VMM SHALL provide isolation of vTPMs, so that information does not flow in or out of vTPMs except via approved interfaces.
 [See the Threat Model section for discussion of threats and countermeasures.]
-The VMM SHALL provide isolation of components, such as the vPlatform Manager, which protect vTPM data or encryption keys.
-The VMM SHOULD provide isolation between all Virtual Platforms and VMs except for interfaces such as VM introspection.
+The VMM SHALL provide isolation of all components, such as the vPlatform Manager, which protect vTPM data or encryption keys.
+The VMM SHOULD provide isolation between all Virtual Platforms and VMs except for interfaces described in the vPlatform Credential, such as VM introspection or shared network resources.

+The VMM SHALL provide a mechanism or mechanisms allowing the vPlatform Manager to only release vTPM secrets to the appropriate vTPM during a load operation, and ensuring that vTPMs send their secrets only to the vPlatform Manager during a save operation.
+This mechanism should ensure not only that only the desired recipients can read the data, but that no unauthorized person can modify the data in transit.

+The VMM SHALL provide a mechanism or mechanisms allowing each vTPM to identify the vRTM in order to support a secure boot chain of trust.
+The VMM SHALL ensure that communications between the vTPM and the vRTM are both secrecy and integrity protected.

-If DRTM is in use, the VMM SHALL be measured and launched using the DRTM.
+If DRTM is in use, the VMM SHALL be measured iand launched using the DRTM.
 If DRTM is not in use, the VMM SHALL be measured and launched as part of the SRTM chain of trust.
 The VMM measurements SHALL be stored in the pTPM.
 Any executables or data, including security policies, that are relevant to the VMM’s meeting the specified security properties or behaviors SHALL be included in these measurements.

-The VMM SHALL provide a mechanism by which VMs can be measured before or during launch. he VMM SHALL at a minimum measure the VM executables and configuration files it MAY additionally provide a mechanism to measure additional data.
+The VMM SHALL provide a mechanism by which VMs and vTPMs can be measured before or during launch.
+This mechanism SHALL support the placement of vTPM measurements into pTPM PCRs, although it MAY store measurements internally and place the measurements into resettable pTPM PCRs when needed.
+The mechanism MAY support the placement of other VM measurements into either vTPM or pTPM PCRs, or both, as needed to ensure a solid chain of trust from the physical RTM through the vTPM PCR contents.
+The mechanism MAY support using these measurements outside of PCRs; for example, in reports requestable by an appraiser.

+When measuring VMs, the VMM SHALL at a minimum measure the VM executables and configuration files; it MAY additionally provide a mechanism to measure additional data.

-The VMM SHALL additionally measure or provide mechanisms to measure an components, such as the vPlatform Manager, which are not already measured by the DRTM.
+The VMM SHALL additionally measure or provide mechanisms to measure any components of the TCB, such as the vPlatform Manager, which are not already measured by the DRTM.
+Measurements of these components SHALL be placed in the pTPM PCRs; additional measurements of these components MAY be stored and used in other fashions, such as in reports.

-The VMM MAY provide a mechanism by which the vTPM can associate localities with specific VMs.
-If the vTPMthe VMM SHOULD provide this mechanism.
+The VMM MAY provide a mechanism by which the vTPM can associate localities with specific VMs or other system components.
+If the vTPM’s vPlatform contains multiple components expected to make use of the vTPM, the VMM SHOULD provide this mechanism.
+If virtualized localities are supported, the VMM SHALL provide a mechanism by which the vTPM can reliably identify the components.
+The VMM SHALL provide a mechanism by which locality-identified components can communicate with the vTPM in a secrecy and integrity protected fashion.
+The vTPM MAY assign localities to VMs and other system resources outside of the Virtual Platform.

 The VMM SHALL perform the operations required of it in the Platform Operation section of this specification.

-The VMM SHOULD be isolated to the maximum extent possible.
+The VMM SHOULD be isolated from possible threat vectors, such as the network or untrusted software, to the maximum extent possible.

 VMM Description (informative)